 The Extension Housing Bushing

-The extension housing is fastened to the tail of a transmission or transfer case.
+Longitudinal transmissions have an extension housing protecting the output shaft at the back of the transmission housing.
 There's a gasket between the two machined surfaces.
 If the extension housing has minor nicks and burrs on its mounting surface, remove them with a file.
 If it's warped beyond specifications or too severely damaged, replace the housing.
 Check with the manufacturer's specifications before making a decision.
 Check the mounting surface with a straightedge and a feeler gauge.

 These bushings may contain an oil hole that must match up with the housing's oil supply passage.
 Never deprive a spinning shaft of its lubrication.
-Bushings brass or soft metal, so they wear before the slip yolk.
+Brass is a soft metal, so the bushing wears before the slip yolk.